1000copy/creport/README.md

 creport
 =======

-a tech challenge ,not a product
+It's a tech challenge ,not a product . so go away if you want to be lazy man